cbqin/JiangnanDiqing/_posts/2020-10-20-resources.md

 ---
 toc: true
 layout: post
-description: A collection of some useful and interesting resources.
+description: A collection of useful and interesting resources.
 categories: [markdown]
 title: Some Interesting Resources
 ---